tomhrr/cosh/doc/all.md

         )
     )

+Environment variables can also be set for commands, in the same way as for a standard shell:

+    $ {TZ=Europe/London date};
+    (
+        "Mon 26 Dec 2022 11:43:19 GMT\n"
+    )

 ### Miscellaneous

-Comments can be added by prefixing the comment with `#`.
-Any content from that point on will be ignored.
+Comments can be added by prefixing the comment line with `#`.

 On starting the shell for interactive use, the `.coshrc` file in the current user's home directory will be run.